weissec/IPSolver/README.md

 8.8.8.8 | dns.google | 15169 | 8.8.8.0/24 | US | arin | 1992-12-01 | GOOGLE
 1.1.1.1 | one.one.one.one | 13335 | 1.1.1.0/24 | US | apnic | 2011-04-11 | CLOUDFLARENET

+## Notes:
+The tool currently queries Team Cymru’s WHOIS-based IP-to-ASN service.
+TODO: An optional/fallback service will be added for the next release: ipinfo.io